nasa/astrobee_android/emulator.md

   export ANDROID_PATH="insert here the path to android repository"

   # Location of emulator executable file.
 You may have a different path depending
   # on your installation process.
+Also depending on your version of Android Studio,
+  # instead of tools/emulator it will be emulator/emulator
   export EMULATOR=$HOME/Android/Sdk/tools/emulator

   # This name may be "Nexus_5_API_25"
   export AVD="insert here name obtained from the previous command"